Last updated May 17, 2021

 Some browsers have incorporated “Do Not Track” features.
 Most of these features, when turned on, send a signal or preference to the website or online service that a user visits, indicating that the user does not wish to be tracked.
 Because there is not yet a common understanding of how to interpret Do Not Track signals, we do not currently respond to those signals.
 For more information regarding Do Not Track mechanisms, see http://allaboutdnt.com/.

-We use the information that we collect to provide our services, to improve our services, and to market the most helpful and targeted products and services to you in order to meet your needs as permitted by applicable law.
+We use the information that we collect to provide our services, to improve our services, and to promote the most helpful and targeted products and services to you in order to meet your needs as permitted by applicable law.

 We do not otherwise share our customers’ personal information.
 We may, however, share anonymous or aggregate information with third parties for purposes that include improving how we provide service to existing and potential customers.